uchbro32/Yelp-Camp/README.md

 # Yelp Camp

 Yelp Camp is a full-stack web development project that allows users to discover, review, and share campgrounds.
 It is built using HTML, CSS, Node.js, EJS, JavaScript, MongoDB, and Cloudinary for image uploads.
-The project incorporates authentication and authorization features to ensure secure user interactions.
+The project incorporates authentication and authorization features to ensure secure user interactions, including a review system.

 ![Yelp Camp Screenshot]((https://ibb.co/10C6dX6))
 ![Yelp Camp Screenshot](https://ibb.co/sjx4qS8)